 “I’ve made a life out here but one day I’d like to come back to England.
 Obviously Jamie Vardy has shown everyone that it can be done.”

-Meanwhile, the squad also contains two other former apprentices, Doug Bergvist (formerly of Aldershot Town) and Andrew Mills (formerly of Macclesfield), with the latter taking the same route as Hopcutt through the LFE Player Placement programme.
+Meanwhile, the squad also contains two other former apprentices, Doug Bergqvist (formerly of Aldershot Town) and Andrew Mills (formerly of Macclesfield), with the latter taking the same route as Hopcutt through the LFE Player Placement programme.

 Mills, who is on loan from IFK Ostersund, told LFE: “I think the most surprising thing about the game against Galatasaray was the atmosphere and the crowd there.